nvs/map/README.md

 map.imports ['path/to/other/file.j'] = 'war3map.j'

--- This will recurse through the files and subdirectories present within the -- directory and import them into the map, preserving the directory -- structure. map.imports ['path/to/directory'] =  true
+-- This will recurse through the files and subdirectories present within the -- directory and import them into the map, preserving directory structure. map.imports ['path/to/directory'] =  true
 ```